 WHAT IS COOPERATIVE DESIGN LAB?

-In CDL and in CDL9, participants will gain the knowledge, skills and capacity to start, operate, lead, and enliven a cooperative project.
-Participants can expect to:
+In CDL, participants will gain the knowledge, skills and capacity to start, operate, lead, and enliven a cooperative project.
+Through the course, participants will:

-- Go through a step-by-step process to make a cooperative project happen as a start up or a conversion
+Go through a step-by-step process to make a cooperative project happen

-- Explore the role of cooperatives in building a resilient local economy in their community
+Explore the role of cooperatives in building a resilient economy

 "Worker cooperatives are business entities that are owned and controlled by their members, the people who work in them.
 All cooperatives operate in accordance with the Cooperative Principles and Values.
 The two central characteristics of worker cooperatives are: (1) worker-members invest in and own the business together, and it distributes surplus to them and (2) decision-making is democratic, adhering to the general principle of one member-one vote.